What's new in Echo360 for Instructors?

 New Login Process

 All Tufts account holders have access to the new Echo360.
 However, the login process has changed.
-Instructors accessing Echo360 from within Trunk or Canvas will be taken directly to recordings without having to log in again.
+Instructors accessing Echo360 from Canvas will be taken directly to recordings without having to log in again.
 Instructors using TUSK will use Single Sign-On (SSO) to log into Echo360 with their Tufts Username and Password.
 For more information, see How do I access Echo360?